 L-THEANINEThis amino acid, which is more prevalent in unoxidized green and oolong teas, increases alpha brainwaves, putting you in a calm, meditative, focused state.
 It increases dopamine and serotonin levels in the brain and is the perfect complement to caffeine, as it mitigates negative side effects like sleeplessness, jitteriness, and anxiety.
 You can buy L-theanine in pill form for sleep and relaxation, and they even make Calm Chocolates infused with L-theanine to chill you out.

 Naturally occurring in cocoa and, in smaller amounts, tea, theophylline, and theobromine both work to increase the rate and force of the heart, making you feel flushed and cool.
 Theophylline also relaxes smooth (involuntary) muscles.

 Across China, Taiwan, and Japan, there are tea shops on just about every street corner, each with a table for tasting tea.
 Not dissimilar to a bar in the US, anyone can come in, have a seat, and taste teas that are for sale.
-Usually, they are pouring fresh, full leaf, high-quality teas that still have a plethora of nutrients intact.
+Usually, they pour fresh, full-leaf, high-quality teas that still have many nutrients intact.
 These are the ones that will get you tea drunk.
-Look for the freshest, best quality teas you can find.
-Unoxidized tea (green or white), semi-oxidized tea (oolong), shaded tea (Matcha, Gyokuro), or raw tea (Shou Pu-erh) will have the most potency and the best effects.
+Look for the freshest, best-quality teas you can find.
+Unoxidized tea (green or white), semi-oxidized tea (oolong), shaded tea (matcha), or raw tea (Shou Pu-erh) will have the most potency and the best effects.